RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

   - Ternary expressions can be an excellent alternative if you want to implement conditional logic within your JSX.
 Recall that a ternary operator has three parts, but you can combine several ternary expressions together.
 Here's the basic syntax:
     `condition ? expressionIfTrue : expressionIfFalse;`
 - Using props to conditionally render code is very common with React developers — that is, they use the value of a given prop to automatically make decisions about what to render.
+- You can also render CSS conditionally based on the state of a React component.
+To do this, you check for a condition, and if that condition is met, you modify the styles object that's assigned to the JSX elements in the render method.
+  - This paradigm is important to understand because it is a dramatic shift from the more traditional approach of applying styles by modifying DOM elements directly (which is very common with jQuery, for example).
+  - In that approach, you must keep track of when elements change and also handle the actual manipulation directly.
+It can become difficult to keep track of changes, potentially making your UI unpredictable.
+  - When you set a style object based on a condition, you describe how the UI should look as a function of the application's state.
+There is a clear flow of information that only moves in one direction.
+This is the preferred method when writing applications with React.